Lower your internet bill

 While 200 Mbps internet may seem blazing fast compared to average speeds, real-world performance depends on your family’s usage patterns.

 Getting the right internet speed for your household is about more than just choosing the fastest number.
-Take time to understand your family’s usage, then compare speeds and prices here on CompareInternet.com.
+Take time to understand your family’s usage, then compare internet providers, speeds and prices here on CompareInternet.com.
 Just a little time with our convenient comparison tools and reviews could save you a lot of money in the long run.
 Enter your zip code to see detailed plans and prices in your area.

 [1] FCC.gov.
 “2015 Broadband Report."